Texas schools carry apprehension into kickoff amid pandemic

 “Even though the guys know the drill, it seemed like it just emotionally and physically wore them down faster,” Shealy said.
 “We didn’t have them as long as you’d like to have them just to kind of get them back in that mindset. … Going into this game, we’re not where you would like to be in terms of just that mental strength to handle the duration of four quarters.”

-Shealy said he also saw an increase in the number of soft-tissue injures that kept players off the field for several days at a time, and kept some from making the trip to UNT for the first game.
-Their leading rusher, Dreshawn Minnieweather, didn’t play, though it wasn’t clear why.
+Shealy said he also saw an increase in the number of soft-tissue injures that kept players off the field for several days at a time.
+That kept some players from making the trip to UNT for the first game.

 “I’ve never seen it like this before,” said Shealy, a college coach for nearly four decades.
 “And it goes back just to not really having quite that long window of offseason work prior to coming in.”